 After hopes of the subway died in the mid 20s, the new company had to reorganize again in 1926 as the Cincinnati, Hamilton & Dayton Railway, confusingly named like the much older CH&D steam railroad which it crossed and even connected with near Spring Grove Avenue.
 This reorganization under Dr. Thomas Conway, Jr. and the eventual formation of the Cincinnati & Lake Erie Railroad in 1930 looked like salvation for the company.
 The new equipment and maintenance to tracks and right-of-way showed the world what a first class interurban operation could be.
 Not only was passenger service significantly improved with the very fast lightweight aluminum "Red Devil" cars manufactured by the Cincinnati Car Company, but same-day freight service was inaugurated between Cincinnati and Toledo/Cleveland.
 The Red Devils operated a daily service between Cincinnati, Toledo, and Detroit (260 miles) and Cincinnati, Toledo, and Cleveland (315 miles) which were the longest straight through operations using the same equipment on any interurban in the United States.
 The modernization program and building up of freight business to the booming automobile manufacturing center of Detroit was similar to the investment in Chicago area interurbans by Samuel Insull.
 Unfortunately, at that point in history few were interested in the C&LE and such "old-fashioned" technology as railroads, and the timing was unfortunate as the Great Depression was in full swing once the modernization was complete.
 When the various connecting lines upstate began closing, it significantly hurt the viability of the main trunk between Cincinnati and Toledo.
 Ultimately the whole thing was shut down in 1939, ending interurban service in southwest Ohio.

 The CL&E's terminal was at Crawford Avenue and Spring Grove Avenue in Cumminsville, now an uninspiring collection of industrial buildings.
 Due to the standard gauge tracks, the line could not operate over streetcar lines to reach downtown.
 There was a connection with the CH&D, but for most of the history of the interurban, the line terminated at Spring Grove Avenue, and passengers had to transfer to streetcars to reach downtown.
-The double track route followed Crawford along the western edge of Spring Grove Cemetery until the road bends, the C&LE then proceeded up to College Hill on its own right-of-way.
+The double track route followed what would later become Crawford Avenue along the western edge of Spring Grove Cemetery until the road bends, the C&LE then proceeded up to College Hill on a different alignment.
 While there are no major structures or telephone poles left, the grading is still evident as the rugged hillside up to College Hill hasn't been built on.
 There is a partially collapsed culvert in Laboiteaux Woods, but it is quite a hike to get there.
 At Hamilton and Llanfair Avenues, the electric-era main line turned north up Hamilton Avenue.
 Just beyond North Bend Road, it went to a single-track off the west side of the road but still on the public right-of-way.
 This is usually represented on old maps as street running, so it's difficult to distinguish.
 Road reconstruction by the city of Cincinnati in the early 1930s put new tracks in the middle of the widened road.
 The tracks stayed on or to the side of Hamilton Avenue all the way north into Butler County, except for one short detour at Burlington Road (Hamilton Avenue later bypassed this section).
 There's nothing much to see along this part of the line through Hamilton County.
 There was also an important transfer station on the northwest corner of Hamilton Avenue and North Bend Road, where interurban passengers could transfer to the College Hill streetcar line under a protected shelter.